-Most regiments of the British Army have affiliations or alliances with the Regiments of the Brigade of Gurkhas or Regiments from Nations of the British Commonwealth.
+Most regiments of the British Army have affiliations with other British Regiments, Ships or Air Force Units or alliances with Regiments from the British Commonwealth.
 These are fostered whenever possible by the exchange of news, reciprocal visits and occasionally by joint events.The Royal Scots were affiliated to the sole surviving Gurkha Regiment and allied to two Canadian Regiments.
 In 1983, when The Royal Scots celebrated the 350th anniversary of the raising of the Regiment, representatives of all three Regiments proudly took their place at the Royal Review by H M The Queen.
 In 1990 representatives from the three Regiments joined with the Regimental Band and Pipes and Drums of The Royal Scots as part of the Massed Bands of the Scottish Division Beating Retreat Ceremony on Horse Guards Parade, London, in the presence of H M The Queen.
 In 2006, on our final march along Princes Street, Edinburgh, they were again represented.

 The 10th Gurkha Rifles were first raised in Burma in 1886 as the Kubo Valley Military Police Battalion and in 1890 were redesignated 10th Regiment of Madras Infantry, a regiment originally raised in 1766.
 After various changes of name they became 10th Gurkha Rifles in 1950.
 It was in 1895 that the first association between the 10th and The Royal Scots was established.
 The 10th, serving at Maymyo in Upper Burma, sent a number of pipers to the 2nd Battalion, then based in Mandalay, for training.
 This association was strengthened in 1926 when the pipers of the 10th were authorised to wear Hunting Stuart tartan plaids, pipe bags and ribbons.
 In 1950 H M King George VI approved a formal affiliation between the two Regiments.
 10th Gurkhas fought with distinction in Gallipoli, Egypt and Mesopotamia during the First World War and during the Burma Campaign in World War II.